Target species

 Interactions

-No information is available on the safety and efficacy from concurrent use of this vaccine with any other.
+No information is available on the safety and efficacy of this vaccine when used with any other veterinary medicinal product.
 It is therefore recommended that no other vaccine should be administered within 14 days before or after vaccination with this product.
+A decision to use this vaccine before or after any other veterinary medicinal product therefore needs to be made on a case-by-case basis.

 Amounts to be administered and administration route